 People often use the terms ‘Sensory Integration’ and ‘Sensory Processing’ to refer to the same theory.
 The theory was initially identified by A Jean Ayres in 1972.
 She referred to it as ‘Sensory Integration.
 The term ‘Sensory Integration’ was first used in 2006, by Lucy Miller, whose work was based on Ayres’.

-The terms Sensory Integration and Sensory Processing are often used interchangeably to refer to the same theory.
-The theory was initially identified by A Jean Ayres.
-Authors will typically use one term and their choice usually depends on their training and work experience.
-Therapists will often use the term that they were taught when they trained, but this is influenced by who they trained with, and where and when they trained.
+Nowadays, authors typically use either one term or the other, depending on their training and work experience.
+Therapists often use the term that they were taught when they trained, which is influenced by who they trained with, and where and when they trained.

 Image: Western Psychological Services SI and the Child 1979